-Description: Also known as the Ambrose Channel Range Light, Staten Island Lighthouse serves as the rear range light companion to West Bank Lighthouse.
-The ninety-foot tower is located on Staten Island’s Richmond Hill, at a point that is 145 feet above sea level and over five miles northwest of West Bank Lighthouse.
+Also known as Ambrose Channel Rear Range Light, Staten Island Lighthouse serves as the rear range light companion to West Bank Lighthouse.
+The ninety-foot tower is located on Staten Island’s Richmond Hill, eat a point that is 145 feet above sea level and over five miles northwest of West Bank Lighthouse.

 Plans and specifications for the nearby keeper's dwelling were drawn up in 1910, and by July 1911, twenty-five percent of the residence was finished.
 The light was finally put into operation on April 15, 1912, when all work at the station had been completed except for grading, laying the sidewalks, and installing a lightning rod atop the tower.
 This additional work was not completed until 1915, and the total cost of the station came to $73,972.64.

-The stately, architecturally pleasing tower looks more like something you would expect to see on an isolated, rugged coastline in Maine rather than in New York’s harbor.
+The stately, architecturally pleasing tower looks more like something you would expect to see on an isolated, low-lying coast rather than atop a hill in New York’s harbor.
 When Staten Island Lighthouse went into operation in 1912, the New York Times wrote that it was “destined to take its place among famous beacons of the world, such as Eddystone Lighthouse, on the Eddystone Rocks, about fourteen miles from Plymouth, England.”

 In 1992, after a series of Coast Guard budget cuts, Joe Esposito asked the Coast Guard about the possibility of becoming caretaker of the light.
 The generous offer was accepted, and Esopsito, a local resident, lighthouse enthusiast, historian, master electrician, carpenter, and mason, did everything around the station, from cutting the grass, explaining the station’s history to visitors, and, of course, keeping the light going twenty-four hours a day.